 If you’ve been diagnosed with kidney disease, the Fresenius Kidney Care J. Robert Pritchard Dialysis Center at Cabell Huntington Hospital provides acute and chronic dialysis services to patients throughout the Tri-State area.

-The J. Robert Pritchard Dialysis Center at Cabell Huntington Hospital provides acute and chronic dialysis services to patients throughout the Tri-State area, addressing the physical, mental and spiritual dimensions of care for our dialysis patients and their families.
+The Fresenius Kidney Care J. Robert Pritchard Dialysis Center at Cabell Huntington Hospital provides acute and chronic dialysis services to patients throughout the Tri-State area, addressing the physical, mental and spiritual dimensions of care for dialysis patients and their families.

 Our specially trained physicians, registered nurses, licensed practical nurses, patient care technicians, social workers and dietitians are part of an interdisciplinary team that will work closely with you and your family to choose a treatment regimen that is right for you.
 Treatments are available for end-stage renal disease, including hemodialysis, peritoneal dialysis or transplant.

 Hemodialysis involves the use of a dialysis machine and an artificial kidney to remove waste products and excess fluids from the blood.
 In order to have access to your blood system, a surgical procedure to create a fistula or graft must be done.
 Hemodialysis treatments require the insertion of two needles through the fistula or graft to draw and return the blood to your system simultaneously.
 During hemodialysis, you will be monitored closely by the dialysis staff.
 The frequency of your treatments and the length of treatment time are determined by your physician after reviewing your lab work.
 The average treatment time is three or four hours, three times a week.